grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 ),
 ```

 which is quite readable.
-Using named parameters has this small added benefit that it lets us pass the arguments in different order they were declared, thanks to their names stated explicitly.
+Using named parameters has this small added benefit that it lets us pass the arguments in a different order they were declared, thanks to their names stated explicitly.
 This makes both following invocations valid:

 ```csharp
 //this is valid: